priyanshutiwari597-stack/IoT-Based-Motion-Detector-ESP32-CAM-/README.md

 ## Working
 When motion is detected by the PIR sensor, the ESP32-CAM captures an image.
 The system can be used for basic monitoring and security applications.
+## Project Setup
+![Prototype Setup]

+*Breadboard-based prototype used for testing motion detection and camera functionality.*